JO DAVIDSON - AUSTRALIAN ARTIST

 Picture

-Jo makes paintings, drawings, prints, sculpture, installation, and soundscape.
+Jo makes paintings, drawings, prints, sculpture, installations, soundscapes and writes poetry.

 Her visual art is represented in state and private collections around Australia and overseas.

-She has held 17 solo shows &been in more than 30 group exhibitions.
+She has held 18 solo shows & been in more than 30 group exhibitions.

-Jo has run many community workshops at regional galleries and local festivals.
+Jo has run many community workshops at regional galleries and local community festivals.

-designed and built a 6m high Brolga puppet animated by 8 men for Beyond Empathy/Moree Gamilaroi Brolga Festival -performed outdoors, then staged at Sydney Theatre Company and in 2016 along with an interactive stage set, at Moree Town Hall.
+In 2014, with assistance from local artists, she designed and built a 6m high Brolga puppet animated by 8 men for Kamilaroi Moree Beyond Empathy Brolga Festival -performed outdoors in Moree, then staged at Sydney Theatre Company and again in 2016 along with her interactive stage set, at Moree Town Hall.

-In 2012 Jo was commissioned by Beyond Empathy to design an Installation at NERAM in Armidale to articulate BE’s work across communities.
+In 2012 Jo was commissioned by Beyond Empathy to make an Installation at NERAM Gallery in Armidale NSW articulating BE’s work across communities.

 Jo was an adviser on PMHC’s Arts and Cultural Development Advisory Committee for 10 years.

-She worked part time for 12 years as art teacher on Fine Arts and Indigenous Arts courses in Wauchope, Port Macquarie, Kempsey and Great Lakes TAFES, and at a local primary school.
+She worked part time for 12 years as a TAFE art teacher on Fine Arts and Indigenous Arts courses in Wauchope, Port Macquarie, Kempsey and Great Lakes, and a local primary school for 10 years.

-Throughout the 90s, Jo worked with local Slippry Sirkus and Bad Dags Theatre Companies at Global Carnival in Bellingen, Wauchope Bago Festivals and other MNC festivals, building large scale puppets and lanterns, and performing soundtrack for several outdoor theatre extravaganzas.
+Throughout the 90s, Jo worked with local Slippry Sirkus and Bad Dags Theatre Companies at Bellingen Global Carnival, Wauchope Bago Festivals and other MNC festivals, building large scale puppets and lanterns, and performing soundtracks for several outdoor Climate Change Awareness community theatre extravaganzas.

 Powered by Create your own unique website with customizable templates.